VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ## Setting up service

 Read [instructions](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/43) on how to set up VictoriaMetrics as a service for your OS.
-A [snap package](https://snapcraft.io/victoriametrics) is available for Ubuntu.

 ## How to work with snapshots